Lightstreamer/Lightstreamer-kafka-connector/README.md

 ...
 ```

-where you have to replace `username` and `password` with credentials generated from the _Redpanda Console_.
+where you have to replace `username` and `password` with the credentials generated from the _Redpanda Console_.

 ### Start